Sewage sludge: Other hazardous substances

 and others generated by human activities, including personal care products and medicines.
 Synthetic fibers from fabrics persist in treated sewage sludge as well as in biosolids-treated soils and may thus serve as an indicator of past biosolids application.

 Pollutant ceiling concentration

 The term "pollutant" is defined as part of the EPA 503 rule.
 The components of sludge have pollutant limits defined by the EPA.
 "A Pollutant is an organic substance, an inorganic substance, a combination of organic and inorganic substances, or a pathogenic organism that, after discharge and upon exposure, ingestion, inhalation, or assimilation into an organism either directly from the environment or indirectly by ingestion through the food chain, could, on the basis of information available to the Administrator of EPA, cause death, disease, behavioral abnormalities, cancer, genetic mutations, physiological malfunctions (including malfunction in reproduction), or physical deformations in either organisms or offspring of the organisms."

 The maximum component pollutant limits by the US EPA are:

-Treatment

-Sewage sludge treatment is the process of removing contaminants from wastewater.

-Sewage sludge is produced from the treatment of wastewater in sewage treatment plants and consists of two basic forms — raw primary sludge and secondary sludge, also known as activated sludge in the case of the activated sludge process.